At a Glance

 Some tips for your application 🫡

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for supporting children and families.
-Use specific examples from your past experiences to demonstrate how you embody the values of the Family Help Service and your ability to lead a team effectively.
+Craft a Compelling Cover Letter: Write a cover letter that reflects your passion for social work and your understanding of the Family Help Service model.
+Mention how your values align with the organisation's mission and how you can contribute to their goals.

 How to prepare for a job interview at LB RICHMOND UPON THAMES & LB WANDSWORTH